 DT D.J.
 Jones Profile

-During his first season at EMCC, Jones had 49 tackles, 16 tackles for loss and eight sacks.
+During Jones' first season at EMCC, he had 49 tackles, eight tackles for loss and eight sacks.
 He also forced and recovered a fumble.

 CUTigers.com Top Stories